What is digital transformation?

 Why are businesses experiencing a digital transformation?

-The drivers behind digital transformation pursuits come down to innovation and competition.
+What’s driving digital transformation?
+Innovation and competition.
 Many of today’s most successful companies have integrated digital technologies in every part of their business to anticipate—even predict or define—changing customer expectations.

 For example, SaaS and cloud-based startups have all but eliminated the need for hardware storage.
 Uber and Lyft have forced public transportation services to up their personalized, on-demand game to compete and cater to customer demands.
 In some places, Amazon offers doorstep-delivery-by-drone—all with a click of a button.
 Artificially intelligent chatbots have also transformed the customer service industry and the way we interact with brands online.